-GlassFish Server 4.0 requires Version 6 Java SE platform as the underlying virtual machine for the Java platform (Java Virtual Machine or JVM machine).
+GlassFish Server 5.0 requires Java SE 8 as the underlying virtual machine for the Java platform (Java Virtual Machine or JVM machine).

 Note: Do not downgrade to an earlier Java version after a domain has been created with a newer IVM machine.
 If you must downgrade your JVM machine, downgrade it only for individual domains.